hernandoabella/hernandoabella/README.md

 # Hello there 👋
 ### About me 😊
-I love empowering individuals to learn new technologies effortlessly.
+I love helping people to learn new technologies effortlessly.

 #### Hobbies:
 - 🎮 Video Games